-- Let's look at solutions to the interclass problem.
-What did we talk about last class? - Do you have any questions about the reading? - What is the project that will be developed in the text? - What are the main component to the game framework?
+- Let's look at solutions to the interclass problem. - What did we talk about last class? - What happens when you "remove" an object in BlueJ? - Do you have any questions about the reading? - What is the project that will be developed in the text? - What are the main components in the game framework?